ConBee II Review 2026: Setup, Performance & Alternatives

 How Does the ConBee II Work?

-The ConBee II Zigbee gateway works as the cooridnator of your Zigbee mesh network.
+The ConBee II Zigbee gateway works as the coordinator of your Zigbee mesh network.

 Here is the simple flow: